nealpalmer/UsbJoy/README.md

 To add to this readme+files:
 - mechanical drawing of the board (wid, hei, hole locations)
-- upload 3d design files to makerworld (add links to it here)
 - Create a bill of materials for all parts necessary, with ordering links (include arduino, 30mm led, cables, jst cable ends, 600ppm encoder)
-- Add mechanical parts to make the spinning rotary encoder (acrylic piece, 3d printed springs), and makerworld
+- Add mechanical parts to make the spinning rotary encoder (acrylic piece), and makerworld
 - A description of how to get feedback from the robot to the leds.
 Does this require a networktables application?
 Or use Force-Feedback mechanisms?
 - A labeled visual description of what all the connectors are for.